hlynch/Bayesian2020/docs/Week-4-lecture.md

 Note that the term Monte Carlo Integration is sometimes replaced by, or used synonymously with the phrase Monte Carlo simulation.
 Don’t let this confuse you.
 The idea behind both of these terms is simply that you can replace a probability distribution function (which may be a conditional probability distribution) with samples from that probability distribution function.

 In one-dimension, this all seems rather too simple to be of any use, but in multi-dimensional problems, these methods are essential.
 The reason is that if you have $T$ multidimensional draws from $f(\vec{X})$ (where I am using vector notation explicitly to denote the fact that each draw contains $>1$ element), then you can make inference about any particular component by using the draws for that component **completely ignoring the other components**.
 Why does this work?
 Because the draws from the multidimensional distribution “average out” (heuristically speaking) the other components which might be related.
-In other words, to the extent that the pdf involves correlations among components, the draws from the multidimensional distribution reflect those underlying correlations already, and you can use the marginal distributions directly without concern for the multidimensionality of it.
+In other words, to the extent that the pdf involves correlations among components, **the draws from the multidimensional distribution reflect those underlying correlations already**, and you can use the marginal distributions directly without concern for the multidimensionality of it.
 (Why this is so exciting will become clearer as we get into more detailed Bayesian examples...)

 We will play around this this in lab as well.